Competition, stability, and functionality in excitatory-inhibitory neural circuits: Preliminaries

 \subsubsection{Zero-sum games and saddle points}

-A two-player zero-sum game (ZSG) is a non-cooperative game in which the sum of the cost functions of the two agents is identically constant (w.l.o.g. zero), which implies that the benefit of one agent is strictly the loss of the other agent. \begin{definition}[Saddle point equilibrium] A saddle point equilibrium (SPE) for a two-player ZSG is given by the actions that minimize the objective \(\Pi\) for one player (say player 1), and maximize it (or minimize \(-\Pi\)) for the other player, ie. if the SPE is given by \((\hat x_1, \hat x_2)\), it holds that
+A two-player zero-sum game (ZSG) is a non-cooperative game in which the sum of the cost functions of the two players is identically constant (without loss of generality, zero), which implies that the benefit of one player is strictly the loss of the other player. \begin{definition}[Saddle point equilibrium] A saddle point equilibrium (SPE) for a two-player ZSG is given by the actions that minimize the objective \(J\) for one player (say player 1), and maximize it (or minimize \(-J\)) for the other player, ie. if the SPE is given by \((\hat x_1, \hat x_2)\), it holds that

 for all \(x_i \in \mathcal U_i\), \(i \in \{1, 2\}\). \end{definition}